-of Hyde Abbey and claimed to have found King Alfred's bones.
-Few records were kept and considerable doubts over the find have concluded they are not Alfred's.
-The bones were reburied in St Bartholomew's 33 churchyard, marked by a stone slab with a simple incised cross.
+1863, John Mellor excavated the site f Hyde Abbey and claimed to have ound King Alfred's bones.
+Few records vere kept and considerable doubts ver the find have concluded they are not Alfred's.
+The bones were reburied in St Bartholomew's 33 churchyard, marked by a stone slab with a simple formation panels in the main archway lain the layout of the abbey.

-Return to King Alfred Place with Hyde Gate to the right 34.
+Return to King Alfred Place with lyde Gate to the right 34.